mrapp-ke/Boomer-Datasets/README.md

 A compilation of around 20,000 newsgroup posts on 20 different topics.

+### 3Sources-BBC, 3Sources-Guardian, 3Sources-Reuters and 3Sources-Inter

+*Derek Greene and Pádraig Cunningham.
+A matrix factorization approach for integrating multiple data views.
+In Proceedings of the European Conference on Machine Learning and Knowledge Discovery in Databases (ECML-PKDD), pp. 423–438, 2009.*

+These datasets include 948 news articles covering 416 distinct news stories from the period February – April 2009.
+They have been collected from 3 sources: BBC, Reuters and The Guardian.
+Of these stories, 169 were reported in all three sources, 194 in two sources, and 53 appeared in a single news source.
+Each story was manually annotated with one or more of the six topical labels: business, entertainment, health, politics, sport, technology.
+In this way, three datasets with the news from BBC, Reuters and The Guardian respectively are created.
+A feature selection method has been performed in order to reduce the feature space and achieve a better performance.
+Each dataset has been selected 1000 features.
+Also, a dataset with the intersection (3Sources-Inter) of these three datasets (news which are in all three sources) has been created with the union of the 1000 features of each one of the datasets.

 ### Bibtex

 *Ioannis Katakis, Grigorios Tsoumakas, and Ioannis Vlahavas.
 Multilabel Text Classification for Automated Tag Suggestion.
 In Proceedings of the ECML/PKDD 2008 Discovery Challenge, 2008.*